standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## Configuration File

 SHR-CLI requires a configuration file to run.
-The name of this file is typically specified on the command line using the -c command line option.
+The name of this file is typically specified on the command line [using the -c command line option](#executing-shr-cli).
 If the name is not specified, the tooling looks for a file named `config.json` in the working directory.
-If it cannot be found, or the contents of the file are invalid, an error message is returned.
+If that cannot be found, or the contents of the configuration file are invalid, an error message is returned.

-The configuration file is a JSON file with the following parameters:
+The configuration file is a [JSON file](https://www.json.org/) with the following parameters:

 |Parameter            |Type    |Description                                                    |
 |:--------------------|:-------|:--------------------------------------------------------------|